Raxyen/reverse-engineering-writeups/crackme2.md

 ```
 ---

-The password can be identified directly in the main function via strcmp:
+The password can be identified directly in the main function via `strcmp`:

 `iVar2 = strcmp((char *)param_2[1],"super_secret_password");`